FlowGnarly/luau-tauri-template/README.md

 # Scripts
 Use the `dev` script to run the app in dev mod, in dev mode app will reload when a luau file changes in the project

-Use the `make` script to make a windows installer
+Use the `build` script to make a windows installer

 ## Examples
 ```shell